Feistel Ciphers

 in the defined decryption procedure:

-The identity holds, thus we found that the decryption correctly reverts the encryption procedure.
+The identity holds, thus the decryption correctly reverts the encryption procedure.

 DES Construction Details